andrewchen5678/findbom/README.md

 findbom
 =======

-find files with bom headers
+find bom from a unicode text file using python